-10.3 [Comment to 10.0: MEOs in particular are encouraged to transfer custody of Samples to other ADOs which may have more extensive Sample retention and reanalysis strategies such as those with robust ABP programs.]WADA may assume Testing Authority in certain circumstances in accordance with the Code and the International Standard for Laboratories.
+[Comment to 10.010.2: Major Event Organizers in particular are encouraged to transfer custody of Samples to other ADOsAnti-Doping Organizations which may have more extensive Sample retention and reanalysis strategies such as those with robust ABPAthlete Biological Passport programs.]

-10.4 Where the Testing Authority is not the Passport Custodian, the Testing Authority that initiated and directed the Sample collection maintains the responsibility for additional Analytical Testing of the Sample.
-This includes the performance of further Confirmation Procedure(s) upon requests generated automatically by the Adaptive Model of the Athlete Biological Passport in ADAMS (e.g., GC/C/IRMS triggered by elevated T/E) or a request by the APMU (e.g., GC/C/IRMS requested due to abnormal secondary Markers of the urinary "longitudinal steroid profile" or ESA analysis tests due to suspicious haematological Marker
+- 10.3 WADA may assume Testing Authority in certain circumstances in accordance with the Code and the International Standard for Laboratories. - 10.4Where the Testing Authority is not the Passport Custodian, the Testing Authority that initiated and directed the Sample collection maintains the responsibility for additional Analytical Testing of the Sample, including the performance of further Confirmation Procedure(s) upon requests generated automatically by the Adaptive Model of the Athlete Biological Passport in ADAMS (e.g. GC/C/IRMS triggered by elevated T/E or as requested by the APMU (e.g. GC/C/IRMS requested due to abnormal secondary Markers of the urinary

+"longitudinal steroid profile"; ESA tests due to suspicious haematological Marker Values).